The Pixel 6a crams all of Google’s best features into a sub-£400 phone

 The Tensor chip has 5G connectivity baked in, and Google also promises at least five years of security updates, meaning you could feasibly still be using the Pixel 6a during the great heatwave of 2027.

-Design-wise, the Pixel 6a feaures a more palm-friendly 6.1in screen, and takes cues from its larger siblings with a glass back and front.
+Design-wise, the Pixel 6a feaures a more palm-friendly 6.1in screen, and takes cues from its larger siblings.
 The camera bar is back, this time protruding just a single millimetre from the rear of the phone, which combined with the flat display and rounded bezels gives the device a more flush and muted appearance.

 Read more: